Gossia gonoclada: Description

 The leaves have four raised corners on angled branchlets, which are flushed pink when new, becoming dark green and glossy on the upper surface, duller and paler below.
 They produce a distinct scent when crushed.

 The bark is pale brown.
 The white flowers are 6–9 mm in diameter and have 4–5 petals.
 The fruits are glossy berries 7–12 mm in diameter, ripening black.
 The flowering period is from October to November, with the fruits ripening from mid-January to February.

 The tree may grow up to 18 m in height.

 Distribution

 Its known distribution is restricted to remnant lowland riparian rainforest between the Logan and Brisbane Rivers.

 Conservation

 In 2001, 64 of the only known 73 natural Gossia gonoclada in the world were growing in the City of Logan.
 The Logan City Council has created the "Gossia gonoclada Recovery Plan 2019-2029", and as of March 2021 had planted 160 saplings around the city.
+Gossia gonoclada is listed as "critically endangered" under the Queensland Nature Conservation Act 1992.